CodeWeazle/json-mapper/README.md

 ### Maven

 Add the annotation processor class to your pom.xml and rebuild your project.
-(The version shown is related to the *release* branch, which is also available on the maven-central repository.)
+(The version shown is related to the *release* branch, which is also available on the [maven-central repository] (https://central.sonatype.com/).)

 ```